-While it can often feel like a huge undertaking to repurpose our old garments and to embody our new self once our old one has expired, and, this may even involve having to let go of things that were incredibly expensive and maybe even once cherished, releasing and making room for something new is vital in order for us to fully grow into who we are today and to move forward in, and with, greater joy toward who we are in our truest and purest form.
-This is a natural part of life and our development within it.
-And no one, especially anyone who is continually working to grow, learning and improve her/himself can avoid the inevitable joy and misery that comes with metamorphosis until he or she gets the hang of managing the emotional intensity of change without too much identification with what needs to be released or without being able to handle any discomfort that may come up in the first place.
+While it can often feel like a huge undertaking to repurpose your old garments and to embody your True Self once your old ego costumes have expired, and, this may even involve having to let go of things that were incredibly expensive and maybe even once cherished, releasing the old/done and making room for that which is True is vital in order for you to fully grow into who you are in your truest and purest expression.
+This is a natural part of life and your development within it.
+And no one, especially anyone who is continually working to grow, learn, and improve her/himself can avoid the inevitable joy and misery that comes with metamorphosis until he or she gets the hang of managing the emotional intensity of change without too much identification with what needs to be released or without being able to handle any discomfort that may come up from not knowing what will come next.

-We all know that letting go is often accompanied by grief and its associated pains of sadness, anger, discomfort, and so forth, but like everything else, becoming good or better at letting go is a skill that we have to develop and master over time.
-Why most people fail at or have a hard time, shedding the old (which is the first and most important stage of any transition), however, is that while we are all somewhat familiar with the process of letting go, and some of us may even understand the concept very well, familiarity does not automatically make a person good at the things that they know.
-The skill of actually putting any understanding into practice (actually enacting and embodying what we know) is not coincidentally, intellectually, or passively acquired or expressed.
-The skill comes from practice.
+Many people know that letting go is often accompanied by grief and its associated pains of sadness, anger, discomfort, and so forth, but, like everything else in life, becoming good or better at letting go is a skill that you have to develop and master over time.
+Why most people fail at, or have a hard time, shedding the old (which is the first and most important stage of any transition), however, is that while many are somewhat familiar with the process of letting go, and some may even understand the concept very well, familiarity does not automatically make a person good at the things that they know.
+The skill of actually putting any understanding into practice (actually enacting and embodying what you know) is not coincidentally, intellectually, or passively acquired or expressed.
+The skill comes through practice.

-There is no shortcut, highway, zipline, or underground market that will get you the internal muscles that you need in order to become masterful at managing change well enough to create them consciously.
-Just like developing physical strength, dexterity, agility and flexibility, developing internal strengths and muscles like resilience and/or psychological empowerment, requires concentration, effort, and practice, and often also requires pushing through pain and discomfort that may be unpleasant to experience in the moment even while it is simply indicating that a desired shift or transformation is taking place.
+There is no shortcut, highway, zipline, or underground market that will get you the internal muscles that you need in order to become masterful at managing change well enough to create it consciously and/or to move through it smoothly/gracefully.
+Just like developing physical strength, dexterity, agility, and flexibility, developing internal strengths and muscles like resilience and/or psychological empowerment, requires concentration, effort, and practice, and often also requires pushing through pain and discomfort that may be unpleasant to experience in the moment even while it is simply indicating that a desired shift or transformation is taking place.